Acknowledgement of Risk, Waiver, and Release of Liability

 Parents/Guardians may not take photographs, audio recordings, or videos of any other children, staff, or families at the Camp.
 Participating children are also prohibited from taking photographs, video, or audio recordings on personal or other devices, except during activities where the use of devices are permitted as part of a program.
 In no event should any content be transmitted, uploaded, posted online, or shared electronically, except for projects created as part of a program that are transmitted to a Parent/Guardian’s Steve & Kate’s Camp online account.
 Upon the Camp’s request, Parents/Guardians and children will delete any such content from devices, sites, platforms, or other media.

 IMMUNIZATIONS.
 For the health and safety of all campers and staff, all attending child(ren) are required to be current on all immunizations required by their local school district (including COVID-19 vaccinations).
 Proof of vaccination may be requested at any time.
-Exceptions for non-medical, religious, or philosophical reasons are not permitted.
+Exceptions for non-medical, religious, or philosophical reasons are not permitted, except in states where consideration for exceptions are required by law.
 Medical exemptions will be considered by the Camp Headquarters on a case-by-case basis with adequate documentation from the child(ren)’s regular, licensed physician confirming that they cannot safely receive vaccinations for medical reasons, in addition to information needed to meet any applicable state requirements.

-MEDICAL INSURANCE / HEALTH INFORMATION.
-Families are responsible for providing medical insurance coverage for their child(ren), and providing accurate and complete medical, behavioral, allergy, and dietary restriction information critical to their child(ren)’s safe enjoyment and participation in Camp activities.
+HEALTH INFORMATION.
+Families are responsible for providing accurate and complete medical, behavioral, allergy, and dietary restriction information critical to their child(ren)’s safe enjoyment and participation in Camp activities.

 FOOD ALLERGIES.
 All food served at Camp is prepared and/or sourced off-site and the Camp is unable to guarantee that snacks and lunches provided or ingredients used in food activities (i.e. ‘The Bakery’) are safe for exposure to or consumption by children with severe food allergies.
 As such, children with severe food allergies are required to bring food from home each day that does not contain nuts or shellfish, and which is ready-to-eat (since refrigeration and/or heating are not available), and they are not allowed to participate in any food activities at Camp.
 Families may request to have their child(ren) sit separately from other campers during lunch for allergy safety by calling the Camp at 415-389-5437 or updating their camper’s profile in their S&K account.